angeben/React/README.md

 -  **patient-monitoring:** Web app to monitor information about patients, using Zustand to manage the state of the app.
 You can check out a [*demo*](https://angeben-patient-monitoring.netlify.app/) of the project.
 -  **climate-checker:** Web app that reads an API to provide weather information.
 Developed using Zustand for the global state and Axios and Zod for the API management.
 You can check out a [*demo*](https://angeben-climate-checker.netlify.app/) of the project.
 -  **crypto-state:** Web app that reads an API to provide information about the most relevant cryptocurrencies.
 Developed using Zustand for the global state and Axios and Zod for the API management.
 You can check out a [*demo*](https://angeben-crypto-prices.netlify.app/) of the project.
+-  **recipe-app:** Web app that reads an API to get information about drink recipes.
+React Router Dom is used to manage the different pages of the app.
+Developed using Zustand for the global state and Axios and Zod for the API management.
+You can check out a [*demo*](https://angeben-recipe-search.netlify.app/) of the project.
 -  **album-app-frontend:** Frontend for app to manage photos, credits to *StudyEasy*.
 Backend in my [*Spring Boot repo*](https://github.com/angeben/Java-Spring/tree/main/album-app-backend)